keehl254/TagAPI/README.md

 This method, as well as the following one, are the go-to methods for creating multiple tags above an entity.
 You can have an unlimited number of them and, for the most part, will not have to worry about support from other plugins.
 Compared to the mount technique, you will not have to worry about setting passengers of the entity; however, this method does have it's own drawback: Trailing.
 The tags will appear to follow the player rather than be attached to them.
 This can seemingly be fixed for players specifically by listening to the move packets rather, but other entities will trail.
 <br>
 <h2>Mount</h2>
 Finally, we reach the technique that I use in this resource.
 The Mount method attaches the tags to the entity by having them ride the entity.
-Minecrafts own client will handle all the movement, so there will be no trailing like with the teleportation method.
+Minecraft's own client will handle all the movement, so there will be no trailing like with the teleportation method.
 On top of this benefit, there are a significant less amount of packets sent to the nearby players.
 While the teleport has to send teleport packets for every entity to every nearby player every time the target moves, the mount method only requires 4 packets:
 <br><br>
 <ul>
   <li>Spawn Entity - Tell the client to spawn the entity</li>